Neah-Kah-Nie High School

+The boundary of the school district (this is the sole comprehensive high school of the district) includes the municipalities of Bay City, Garibaldi, Manzanita, Nehalem, Rockaway Beach, and Wheeler, and the census-designated places of Barnesdale, Bayside Gardens, and Neahkahnie.

 Academics

 In 2008, 82% of the school's seniors received a high school diploma.
 Of 60 students, 49 graduated, seven dropped out, and four were still in high school in 2009.

+Neah-Kah-Nie High School offers seven Advanced Placement (AP) courses and 17 opportunities for college credit through Tillamook Bay Community College.

 Activities

 In 2010, the school's team placed sixth in the national National Ocean Sciences Bowl, held in Florida.